maxkalik/ZoomCarousel/README.md

 # ZoomCarouselView

-A customizable horizontal carousel view with scaling and snapping behavior, built using `UICollectionView` and SwiftUI integration via `UIViewRepresentable`.
+A customizable horizontal carousel view with scaling and snapping behavior.

 ![Demo](example.gif)